Life Lessons 1.8 Valentine’s

-Mac touched that spot lightly.
-“I mean I like having you branded here.
-But it’s
+Mac touched the spot with his name lightly.
+“I like having you branded here.
+But it’s clearly not a tattoo.”

-good.”
+“Edible body paint.
+This particular red is strawberry-brandy flavor.
+I tasted it.
+It’s pretty good.”
 Tony pointed at the spiral around his right nipple.
 “Try some.”

 Mac lowered his head, rasping over Tony’s skin with his tongue.
 Tony leaned back and arched into that hot, wet stroke.

 “Mmm,” Mac said.
 “Not bad.
-Like cassis liqueur.”
+Like strawberry liqueur.”

 Mac’s smile could have powered a lighthouse.
 “I see you went to town with it.”

-“I’ll be your canvas.
+“Sure.
+I’ll be your canvas.
 Your, um, concrete underpass.”